 It was Newton Lafayette McBrayer who started it all, founding McBrayer Piano in Georgia as a family business around 1895.
 Newton Lafayette was a piano teacher, tuner, and gospel song writer.
 He had four sons, Hubert, Joe, the twins Bill and George, and a daughter named Opal.
 He moved his family towards Texas, selling pianos along the way.
 The family settled in Farmersville, Texas, where each of the boys, Hubert, Joe, Bill, and George grew up and continued to expand the family business.
 In the early 1920′s the family moved to Tulia, Texas where Newton Lafayette’s brothers joined the growing business.

 As we move into the new millennium, it is obvious that the McBrayers bring with them an amazing wealth of knowledge and history in dealing with complicated instruments.
 Therefore, it is no surprise that they would embrace the latest advances in technology, such as the world wide web.
-In fact, with the creation of this cutting-edge internet website, Danny and Monte are pleased to provide you with a very useful tool to assist you in what is an extremely important decision; buying a piano, or servicing the valued instrument that you already own.
+In fact, with the creation of this cutting-edge internet website, Danny is pleased to provide you with a very useful tool to assist you in what is an extremely important decision; buying a piano, or servicing the valued instrument that you already own.